monacoremo/postgrest-sessions-example/app.sql.md

 comment on function auth.logout is
     'Expire the given session.';

-grant execute on function auth.logout to api;
+grant execute on function auth.logout to webuser;

 ```